YTomar79/Adaptive-Algorithm/README.md

 ## Note to You All.

-I'm extremly passionate when it comes to my work, and I feel like my project combined all of the skills I've taught myself into one, cohesive and impactful masterpiece.
+I'm extremely passionate when it comes to my work, and I feel like my project combined all of the skills I've taught myself into one, cohesive and impactful masterpiece.
 I tried to make things as self-explanatory as possible, but feel free to visit my booth if you have questions.

 Cheers!